acsutt0n/PlottingSuite-python-/README.md

 * Dependencies: scipy, numpy, seaborn, matplotlib, pandas, json, statsmodels

+This is a simple plotting package made to facilitate the easy creation of beautiful images.
+Similar examples can be found in seaborn, Matplotlib cookbooks, and pandas, but these were made with my specific data in mind.
+There are examples below; many more can be found in my publications.
+In general, they are simple enough for a basic Python user to manipulate.
+Feel free to message me with questions or suggestions.

 ## Format of input
-The majority of these functions take a list of lists (LOL) as the input.
+The majority of these functions take a list of lists (LOL, or matrix) as the input.
 Most functions want an LOL and its associated labels, which could easily be taken from a dictionary or pandas DataFrame.

 Here's an example input: